KamarajuKusumanchi/soofaloofa.github.io/content/posts/2014-04-30-app-engine-mapreduce-api-part-3-programmatic-mapreduce-using-pipelines.md

 ---
 title: "App Engine MapReduce API - Part 3: Programmatic MapReduce using Pipelines"
 date: 2014-04-28T21:51:22Z
-description: In this article we will take our exploration of MapReduce a step further by looking at how to run a MapReduce job programmatically using the App Engine Pipeline API.
 tags:
   - "app engine"
   - "mapreduce"